Request sandbox database refreshes

 After you submit your request, you are returned to the list of work items.
 Here, you can view the status of the request, or reschedule or cancel the request.

-When the Service Engineering team has acknowledged that it can complete your request, the status of the request is changed to Request accepted.
+When the Service Engineering team has acknowledged that they can complete your request, the status of the request is changed to Request accepted.
 At this point, you can follow any of these steps:

 - Wait for the Service Engineering team to complete the refresh.
 When the restore is completed, the status is changed to Succeeded.